Zeta Functions of Complexes Arising from PGL(3): Introduction

 \section{Introduction}

 First introduced by Ihara \cite{Ih} for groups and later reformulated by Serre for regular graphs, the zeta function of a finite, connected, undirected graph $X$ is defined as

-where the product is over equivalence classes $[C]$ of backtrackless tailless primitive cycles $C$, and $l([C])$ is the length of a cycle in $[C]$.
-Taking the logarithmic derivative of $Z(X, u)$, one gets where $N_n$ counts the number of backtrackless and tailless cycles in $X$ of length $n$.
+where the product is over equivalence classes $[C]$ of backtrackless tailless primitive cycles $C$, and $l([C])$ is the length of a cycle in $[C]$.\footnote{ A cycle has a starting point and orientation.
+Two cycles are equivalent if one is obtained from the other by changing the starting vertex.
+A cycle is tailless if all cycles equivalent to it are backtrackless; it is primitive if it is not a repetition of a shorter cycle more than once.} Taking the logarithmic derivative of $Z(X, u)$, one gets where $N_n$ counts the number of backtrackless and tailless cycles in $X$ of length $n$.

 Not only formally analogous to a curve zeta function, the graph zeta function is also a rational function.
 This can be seen in two ways.
 The first is the result of Ihara:

 \begin{theorem}[Ihara \cite{Ih}] Suppose $X = (V, E)$ with vertex set $V$ and edge set $E$ is $(q+1)$-regular.
 Then its zeta function is a rational function of the form